 - Unhappiness at work

-With many of these things, a general feeling of dissatisfaction or irritation can spread to your relationship.
-Because you’re emotionally and physically close to your partner, it's common to let down your guard and take your unhappiness out on them.
-This kind of unhealthy projection can cause bitterness and discontent on both sides.
+With many of these concerns, a feeling of dissatisfaction, irritation, or sadness can spread to your partner.
+Because you’re emotionally and physically close to your partner, you may let down your guard and unintentionally hurt their feelings.
+This kind of projection may cause bitterness and discontent on both sides.

 If you decide that an external factor is not your primary issue, evaluate what about your relationship is making you unhappy.
-Try to be as specific as possible and pinpoint the exact area of discontent.
-Are you unhappy with your:
+Try to be as specific as possible in pinpointing the exact area of discontent.

 - Parenting differences